Apple Inc. (NASDAQ:AAPL) is Stratos Wealth Advisors LLC’s 2nd Largest Position

-Stratos Wealth Advisors LLC grew its holdings in Apple Inc. (NASDAQ:AAPL) by 16.1% in the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 127,860 shares of the iPhone maker’s stock after buying an additional 17,757 shares during the quarter.
-Apple accounts for 2.3% of Stratos Wealth Advisors LLC’s investment portfolio, making the stock its 2nd largest position.
+Stratos Wealth Advisors LLC grew its holdings in Apple Inc. (NASDAQ:AAPL) by 16.1% during the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 127,860 shares of the iPhone maker’s stock after purchasing an additional 17,757 shares during the period.
+Apple makes up 2.3% of Stratos Wealth Advisors LLC’s investment portfolio, making the stock its 2nd largest position.
 Stratos Wealth Advisors LLC’s holdings in Apple were worth $16,966,000 as of its most recent SEC filing.

-Several other institutional investors have also bought and sold shares of AAPL.
-Altus Wealth Management LLC increased its position in shares of Apple by 1.1% during the fourth quarter.
-Altus Wealth Management LLC now owns 6,813 shares of the iPhone maker’s stock worth $904,000 after purchasing an additional 77 shares in the last quarter.
-Hardy Reed LLC grew its holdings in Apple by 0.4% in the 4th quarter.
-Hardy Reed LLC now owns 23,303 shares of the iPhone maker’s stock valued at $3,092,000 after buying an additional 91 shares in the last quarter.
-Contravisory Investment Management Inc. grew its holdings in Apple by 2.1% in the 4th quarter.
-Contravisory Investment Management Inc. now owns 4,549 shares of the iPhone maker’s stock valued at $604,000 after buying an additional 93 shares in the last quarter.
-Total Clarity Wealth Management Inc. grew its holdings in Apple by 0.4% in the 4th quarter.
-Total Clarity Wealth Management Inc. now owns 25,398 shares of the iPhone maker’s stock valued at $3,370,000 after buying an additional 103 shares in the last quarter.
-Finally, PFG Private Wealth Management LLC grew its holdings in Apple by 1.0% in the 4th quarter.
-PFG Private Wealth Management LLC now owns 10,855 shares of the iPhone maker’s stock valued at $1,440,000 after buying an additional 107 shares in the last quarter.
-Institutional investors and hedge funds own 57.77% of the company’s stock.
+Several other institutional investors have also made changes to their positions in AAPL.
+Lountzis Asset Management LLC increased its holdings in Apple by 300.0% during the 3rd quarter.
+Lountzis Asset Management LLC now owns 284 shares of the iPhone maker’s stock worth $33,000 after purchasing an additional 213 shares during the period.
+Fure Financial Corp purchased a new stake in Apple during the 3rd quarter worth about $37,000.
+Ruggie Capital Group purchased a new stake in Apple during the 3rd quarter worth about $41,000.
+Pacific Financial Group Inc. purchased a new stake in Apple during the 3rd quarter worth about $46,000.
+Finally, GW&K Investment Management LLC increased its holdings in Apple by 300.0% during the 3rd quarter.
+GW&K Investment Management LLC now owns 400 shares of the iPhone maker’s stock worth $46,000 after purchasing an additional 300 shares during the period.
+57.77% of the stock is currently owned by institutional investors and hedge funds.

+A number of research firms have recently commented on AAPL.
+Morgan Stanley increased their price objective on Apple from $152.00 to $164.00 and gave the company an “overweight” rating in a report on Thursday, January 28th.
+Royal Bank of Canada restated a “buy” rating and set a $171.00 price target (up previously from $154.00) on shares of Apple in a research note on Monday.
+Evercore ISI raised their price target on Apple from $145.00 to $160.00 and gave the stock an “outperform” rating in a research note on Monday, January 25th.
+UBS Group set a $115.00 price target on Apple and gave the stock a “neutral” rating in a research note on Thursday, January 28th.
+Finally, Monness Crespi & Hardt raised their price target on Apple from $144.00 to $170.00 and gave the stock a “buy” rating in a research note on Thursday, January 28th.
+Two equities research analysts have rated the stock with a sell rating, eleven have assigned a hold rating and twenty-seven have given a buy rating to the company.
+The company has a consensus rating of “Buy” and a consensus target price of $132.61.

+Apple (NASDAQ:AAPL) last announced its quarterly earnings data on Tuesday, January 26th.
+The iPhone maker reported $1.68 EPS for the quarter, beating the Zacks’ consensus estimate of $1.41 by $0.27.
+Apple had a return on equity of 75.15% and a net margin of 20.91%.
+The business had revenue of $111.40 billion during the quarter, compared to the consensus estimate of $103.24 billion.
+During the same quarter in the previous year, the business earned $1.25 earnings per share.
+The business’s revenue for the quarter was up 21.4% on a year-over-year basis.
+Sell-side analysts expect that Apple Inc. will post 4.03 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which was paid on Thursday, February 11th.
-Shareholders of record on Monday, February 8th were given a dividend of $0.205 per share.
+The company also recently announced a quarterly dividend, which was paid on Thursday, February 11th.
+Investors of record on Monday, February 8th were issued a $0.205 dividend.
+This represents a $0.82 dividend on an annualized basis and a yield of 0.61%.
 The ex-dividend date of this dividend was Friday, February 5th.
-This represents a $0.82 dividend on an annualized basis and a yield of 0.61%.
-Apple’s payout ratio is 25.00%.
+Apple’s payout ratio is currently 25.00%.

-Several brokerages have recently commented on AAPL.
-Barclays reaffirmed a “neutral” rating and issued a $136.00 price target (up previously from $116.00) on shares of Apple in a research note on Thursday, January 28th.
-Canaccord Genuity upped their price target on Apple from $150.00 to $155.00 and gave the company a “buy” rating in a research note on Thursday, January 28th.
-Cowen upped their price target on Apple from $133.00 to $153.00 and gave the company an “outperform” rating in a research note on Friday, January 22nd.
-Evercore ISI upped their price target on Apple from $145.00 to $160.00 and gave the company an “outperform” rating in a research note on Monday, January 25th.
-Finally, DA Davidson upped their price target on Apple from $133.00 to $167.00 and gave the company a “buy” rating in a research note on Thursday, January 28th.
-Two investment analysts have rated the stock with a sell rating, eleven have issued a hold rating and twenty-seven have issued a buy rating to the company’s stock.
-The stock presently has an average rating of “Buy” and a consensus price target of $132.61.

 Apple Inc designs, manufactures, and markets smartphones, personal computers, tablets, wearables, and accessories worldwide.
 It also sells various related services.
 The company offers iPhone, a line of smartphones; Mac, a line of personal computers; iPad, a line of multi-purpose tablets; and wearables, home, and accessories comprising AirPods, Apple TV, Apple Watch, Beats products, HomePod, iPod touch, and other Apple-branded and third-party accessories.